We recognise the importance of privacy in your personal information.

 We may also receive personal information about you from third parties for example sub-contractors, consultants, marketing or advertising agencies.
 They will generally collect this information when you are participating in, accessing or signing up to an AWI service, event or activity which they are managing for us.
-The information that they will provide us will generally be the same as what we would collect from you as set out above.
+The types of personal information that they will provide us will generally be the same as described above.

 By providing your personal information you enable AWI (and where applicable its contractors) to provide you with services, information and content.
 You do not have to provide your personal information to us but, if you do not provide the information requested, we may not be able to provide you with the services, information or content you have requested.

-We generally collect personal information from you if you choose to provide your details through our various global channels which we own, operate, manage or control including but not necessarily limited to websites, social media sites, apps and e-commerce platforms (Channels).
-We may also collect personal information from you in person (for example when you attend our trade shows, seminars, events or otherwise liaise with our employees).
+We generally collect personal information if you choose to provide your details through our various global channels which we own, operate, manage or control including but not necessarily limited to websites, social media sites, apps and e-commerce platforms (Channels).
+We may also collect personal information from you in person (for example when you attend our trade shows, seminars, events, meetings or otherwise liaise with our employees).

 We also automatically collect certain information when you visit our websites via cookies (see Cookies section below for further details).